remy/remysharp.com/public/drafts/content-warnings.md

 ---

-So if you're giving talks, just think about whether you need a trigger warning.
-I've been giving public talks now for 7 years, and I now have have a talk that includes a trigger warning.
+So if you're giving talks, just think about whether you need a content warning.
+I've been giving public talks now for 7 years, and I now have have a talk that includes a content warning.
 Just consider it, and pass this sentiment on to your peers.